 Fondazione Sandretto Re Rebaudengo supports students in their search for a first job.

 Undergraduate and graduate students from degree programs in art-related subjects such as Cultural Heritage, Art History, Drama, Arts and Music studies, and students from Fine Arts Academies.
 We also welcome candidates from other fields of the humanities (including Architecture, Anthropology, Philosophy, Political Science, and Sociology) who are interested in acquiring knowledge in the field of contemporary art.

 The lectures and travels take place over one week each month, Monday to Friday, with two intensive modules of two weeks each at the beginning and end of the course.
 The whole program includes 150 hours of classroom lectures, 50 laboratory hours, 200 field study hours, and 300 training hours, totaling 900 hours of teaching activity.

 Special classrooms and spaces in the Turin building of Fondazione Sandretto Re Rebaudengo.
 Learning materials.
 Travel and organization assistance for studio visits.

-The cost of subscription is 2.900 euro (excl.
+The cost of subscription is 3.400 euro (excl.
 VAT), and can be paid in two installments.
 The fee does not include travel expenses.
-Two scholarships covering the whole subscription cost, and two covering part of the cost are available.

 Certificate of attendance released by Fondazione Sandretto Re Rebaudengo.